thetaxas2468/ShuffleGame/README.md

-3-	Shuffle Game(Remembering Game): It is a shuffle card game that has 16 cards and tries and need to win the game by each try you pick two card and the cards need to be the same.
+Shuffle Game (Memory Game): It’s a memory game based on cards with pictures.
+The player gets a board of 16 doors and behind each door there is a card with a picture.
+The board has 8 different cards where each card appears twice.
-Front end: React and hooks and props and states and CSS.
+Frontend: React and hooks and props and states and CSS.